Kina138/MyResume/README.md

 - **Work Experience**: Job roles, organizations, durations, and descriptions of responsibilities.
 - **Projects**: Summaries of projects with links to GitHub repositories for more details.

+The input data is structured into different sections in the `Resume.js` file, ready to be styled and displayed.

 ---

 ## Process